Verifiable and Provably Secure Machine Unlearning: Introduction

-\mypar{Contributions} We make the following contributions: \begin{itemize}[topsep=3pt, itemsep=1pt, partopsep=1pt, parsep=1pt] \item \emph{Formal framework.} We introduce a general framework to construct protocols for verifiable exact machine unlearning.
-Our framework is designed to be general enough to capture different exact unlearning algorithms and secure primitives.
-The protocols are aimed at generating a proof that unlearning of a point took place.
+\mypar{Contributions} We make the following contributions: \begin{itemize}[topsep=2pt, itemsep=\mysep, partopsep=\mysep, parsep=\mysep] \item \emph{Formal framework.} We introduce a framework to construct protocols for verifiable machine unlearning.
+Our framework is designed to be general enough to capture different unlearning algorithms and secure primitives.
+It models verifiable unlearning as a 2-party protocol (executed between a service provider and its users).

 \item \emph{Security definition of verifiable machine unlearning.} We then propose a formal security definition of a verifiable machine unlearning scheme.
-This game-based definition allows one to prove security of their instantiation of the unlearning protocol.
-Our framework models verifiable unlearning as a 2-party scheme (executed between the server and the users).
-We guarantee that even a malicious server (and potentially malicious users colluding with the server) cannot falsely convince a honest user that their data point was unlearned.
+This game-based definition allows to prove the security of unlearning protocols within our framework.

-\item \emph{Instantiation.} We present a concrete construction for unlearning through retraining and prove that it satisfies the completeness requirements and security definition.
-This construction is based on SNARKs for the proof of update and a Merkle tree to provide a proof of unlearning.
+\item \emph{Instantiation.} We present a fully instantiated protocol.
+This construction is based on a generic interface of admissible functions for training and unlearning and thus applicable to any training and unlearning algorithm (as captured by the abstraction).

-\item \emph{Practical implementation.} We implement the protocol's main functionality, study its applicability to different classes of ML models and real-world datasets, and evaluate its performance.
-For the largest dataset (with 128 points with 7 features each), the generation of proving a model update takes 1h~25m for a simple fully connected feed-forward neural network.
-Verification time runs independent in constant time and takes less then 1s. \end{itemize}
+\item \emph{Practical implementation.} Finally, we provide the first implementation of verifiable unlearning based on cryptographic primitives.
+We study its applicability to three unlearning techniques, different classes of ML models, and benchmark datasets.